So, how much does a goat cost? It seems like a simple enough of a question. But the answer has a few more layers than a simple dollar amount.

 Food

 Your goats are going to need to eat.
 If you have plenty of browse and pasture land, that can help cut down on your total cost.
 But goats eat more than just grass.
+In fact, the list of what goats can eat is rathe long.

 Your biggest and most reoccurring feed expense will probably be hay.
 A good quality hay will give your goats the nutrients they need, keep their rumen running properly, and provide them with warmth and insulation when it’s cold (they will ALWAYS find a way to pull it down for bedding).